quinn/gremlin-node/README.md

 # Proof-of-concept for using gremlin syntax in javascript.

 ## Getting started
-This is meant to sit on top of an existing neo4j database created with node-neo.
+This is meant to sit on top of an existing neo4j database created with node-neo4j.

 ```javascript
 var neo4j = require('neo4j'),